International Private Client Issues for Non-U.S. Residents: Serving High Net Worth Foreign Individuals and Families

 A live 110-minute CPE webinar with interactive Q&A

-This webinar will provide tax advisers with a practical guide to the planning opportunities and potential tax pitfalls involved in providing private client services (PCS) for high net worth nonresident clients with U.S. tax presence.
-The panel will go beyond the basics to detail intricate strategies for minimizing income tax, including basis strategies for non-U.S. situs assets, structuring "drop-off" trusts, and planning for the possibility of the nonresident alien's return to the country of origin.
+This course will provide advisors with a practical guide to the planning opportunities and potential tax pitfalls in providing private client services (PCS) for high net worth nonresident clients with U.S. tax presence.
+The panel will go beyond the basics to detail intricate strategies for minimizing income tax, including basis strategies for non-U.S. situs assets, structuring drop-off trusts, and planning for the possibility of the nonresident alien's return to the country of origin.

-- Components of a private client services practice serving non-U.S. high net worth individuals and families
+- Components of a PCS practice serving non-U.S. high net worth individuals and families

 - Working with family offices